Terms of Service

 Cadence Clarifications

-For operational, scheduling, and billing purposes, Cadence always means Every week, Every 2 weeks, or Every 4 weeks.
+For booking and billing purposes, Cadence always means Every week, Every 2 weeks, or Every 4 weeks.

 “Monthly” means Every 4 weeks (not a fixed calendar date each month).